Capital One UX Researcher Salary | $112K-$133K+ | Levels.fyi

 The median UX Researcher compensation in United States package at Capital One totals $133K per year.
-View the base salary, stock, and bonus breakdowns for Capital One's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Capital One's total compensation packages.
 Last updated: 10/31/2025

 Company